robertfmurdock/Coupling/README.md

 What is Pairing?
 ----------------
   Pairing is the act of two specialists in one profession working together on the same task concurrently.
-This allows for constant collaboration when brainstorming for solutions, reinforcement of cultural standards and norms, and immediate review of all work being produced.
+This allows for constant collaboration when brainstorming for solutions, reinforcement of standards and cultural norms, and immediate peer-review of all work being produced.
 This helps build trust that all the content created by the pair is valuable and safe.

 Why Should Pairs Be Rotated?
 ----------------------------